Resumo

 - bronchoalveolar lavage (BAL)

-- oropharyngeal scrapings (KOH preparation) and culture
+- oropharyngeal scrapings (KOH prep) and culture

 - cerebrospinal fluid (CSF) analysis